flowerysong/pam_okta_auth/doc/pam_okta_auth.8.md

 **bypass\_groups**

 > List of groups whose members are not required to provide a secondary factor.
-> This setting does not affect primary authentication if that is enabled.
+> This setting does not have an effect if primary authentication is enabled.

 **debug**